Reel-Abode-SW/Project_1/README.md

 Or color_rgb(num, num, num)

-this should be plenty to get something started

 simple farming simulator
 text based. squares to represent crops letter in center of square for type of crop